Imran4424/Machine-Learning/README.md

 Then let's see now, what's not machine learning to better understand the difference.

-- Machine learning is not based on logic it is based on statistics
+- Machine learning is not based on logic or rule it is based on statistics
 - Machine learning has not understanding of the world
 - Machine learning is not study of neuro science